Epicfisher/TouhouDiscordBot/README.md

 ##### Optional:
 ```
 'PATCHYBOT-PREFIX' = Customize the Command Prefix ('k.' by Default)
-'PATCHYBOT-CLOSEDACCESSUSER' = Allows for only a single UserID to access the bot (Disabled by Default)
+'PATCHYBOT-CLOSEDACCESSUSER' = Allows for only a single User ID to access the bot (Disabled by Default)

 'PATCHYBOT-DBLTOKEN' = Allows for discordbots.org API functionality (Disabled by Default)